SXAuroraTSUBASAResearch/ve_dma_sample/README.md

 ### 2. Attach the shm created on VH and register it to DMAATB on VE.

+The DMA address translation buffer (DMAATB) is used for address translation from a VE host virtual address to a VE memory.

+See details on SX-Aurora TSUBASA Architecture Manual (but not yet publically avaiable).

 ```
     int key = 0x19761215;
     size_t size = 256 * 1024 * 1024;